nushell/nushell.github.io/book/commands/transpose.md

  -  `--header-row`: treat the first row as column names
  -  `--ignore-titles`: don't transpose the column names into values
  -  `--as-record`: transfer to record if the result is a table and contains only one row
+ -  `--keep-last`: on repetition of record fields due to `header-row`, keep the last value obtained
+ -  `--keep-all`: on repetition of record fields due to `header-row`, keep all the values obtained

 ## Examples